EdenExperiments/Gyoshin-The-Raid-Planner/README.md

 !Roles, lists all available roles example use: !Roles

-!Rally, used to tag all signed up members to a run example use:\n !Rally TestRaid !DateTime 04-08-2021 19:00 (this command only works from 1 hour before the start time of the run until the start time)
+!Rally, used to tag all signed up members to a run example use: !Rally TestRaid !DateTime 04-08-2021 19:00 (this command only works from 1 hour before the start time of the run until the start time)

 Dismiss, used to dismiss a member from the run example use: !Dismiss TestRaid DateTime 04-08-2021 19:00 !User UserName (only the organizer of the run is allowed to dismiss members)